heinrichhermann/ai-launchkit-local/README.md

 ---

-## 🎓 Learning Use Cases
+## 🎯 Use Cases

-This AI LaunchKit is designed for **hands-on learning and experimentation**.
-Here are practical learning scenarios for each service category:
+This AI LaunchKit serves **multiple purposes** - from education to professional deployment.
+Here are practical scenarios for each service category:

+### 💼 Professional Use Cases

+**Team AI Infrastructure:**
+- Deploy private AI services for your organization
+- No data leaves your network
+- Full control over models and data
+- Comply with data protection regulations

+**Development Environment:**
+- Build and test AI applications locally
+- Prototype before cloud deployment
+- Debug workflows in safe environment
+- Test different models and configurations

+**Business Automation:**
+- Automate internal processes with n8n
+- Build custom AI tools for your team
+- Create private knowledge bases with RAG
+- Process documents without external APIs

+### 🎓 Learning & Education Scenarios

 ### 🤖 AI Core Services